Kakatiya dynasty: Society

-There is a disparity between analysis of inscriptions, of which the work of Cynthia Talbot has been in the vanguard, and the traditional works of Vedic Hinduism that described pre-colonial India in terms of a reverent and static society that was subject to the strictures of the caste system.
+There is a disparity between the analysis of inscriptions, of which the work of Cynthia Talbot has been in the vanguard and the traditional works of Vedic Hinduism that described pre-colonial India in terms of a reverent and static society that was subject to the strictures of the caste system.
 Colonial British administrators found much that appealed to them in the latter works but the Kakatiya inscriptions of Andhra Pradesh, which depict a far wider range of society and events, suggest that the reality was far more fluid and very different from the idealised image.

 Caste itself seems to have been of low importance as a social identifier.
-There was a lack in consistency regarding the varna rank of Kakatiyas.
+There was a lack of consistency regarding the varna rank of Kakatiyas.
 In most of their inscriptions, no varna affiliation was specified.
-In the case of a few where it was specified, they were mostly recorded to have been sudras.
-A handful of the inscriptions however tried to portray them as kshatriyas.
-Anyone, regardless of birth, could acquire the nayaka title to denote warrior status, and this they did.
+In the case of a few where it was specified, they were mostly recorded to have been shudras.
+A handful of the inscriptions however tried to portray them as Kshatriyas.
+Anyone, regardless of birth, could acquire the nayaka title to denote warrior status and this they did.
 There is also little evidence that Kakatiya society paid much regard to caste identities, in the sense of jāti.
 Although occupation does appear to have been an important designator of social position, the inscriptions suggest that people were not bound to an occupation by birth.

 The population became more settled in geographic terms.
 The growth of an agricultural peasant class subsumed many tribal people who previously had been nomadic.
-The nexus of politics and military was a significant feature of the era, and the Kakatiya recruitment of peasants into the military did much to create a new warrior class, to develop social mobility and to extend the influence of the dynasty into areas of its kingdom that previously would have been untouched.
+The nexus of politics and military was a significant feature of the era, and the Kakatiya recruitment of peasants into the military did much to create a new warrior class, develop social mobility and to extend the influence of the dynasty into areas of its kingdom that previously would have been untouched.
 The Kakatiya kings, and in particular the last two, encouraged an egalitarian ethos.
-The entrenched landed nobility that had existed prior to the dynasty found its power to be on the wane; the royal gifting of lands formerly in the possession of nobles to people of lesser status did much to effect this dilution.
+The entrenched landed nobility that had existed before the dynasty found its power to be on the wane; the royal gifting of lands formerly in the possession of nobles to people of lesser status did much to effect this dilution.

 Religion

 Historian P.V.P.
-Sastry theorises that the early Kakatiya chiefs were followers of Jainism.
-A story in the Siddhesvara-charita states that Madhavavarman, an ancestor of the Kakatiyas, obtained military strength by the grace of goddess Padmakshi.
+Sastry theorizes that the early Kakatiya chiefs were followers of Jainism.
+A story in the Siddhesvara-charita states that Madhavavarman, an ancestor of the Kakatiyas, obtained military strength by the grace of goddess Padmāvatī or Padmakshi.
 The 1123 Govindapuram Jain inscription of Polavasa, another family of feudatory chiefs, contains a similar account of how their ancestor Madhavavarman obtained military strength by the grace of the Jain goddess Yakshesvari.

 According to tradition, Prola II was initiated into Shaivism by the Kalamukha preceptor Ramesvara Pandita, and established Shaivism as his family's religion.
 The Shaivism-affiliated personal names of the later Kakatiya kings (such as Rudra, Mahadeva, Harihara, and Ganapati) also indicate a shift towards Shaivism.
 This, according to Sastry, strengthens the theory that the early Kakatiya chiefs were Jains.